nhsconnect/gpconnect/pages/access_documents/access_documents_development_documentreference.md

   </tr>
 </table>

-This is for business identifiers.
-This is sliced to include a cross-care setting identifier which **MUST** be populated.
-The codeSystem for this identifier is  `https://fhir.nhs.uk/Id/cross-care-setting-identifier`.
-This **MUST** be a GUID.

-_Providing_  systems **MUST** ensure this GUID is globally unique and a persistent identifier (that is, it doesn’t change between requests and, therefore, is stored with the source data).
+This **MUST** be populated with a globally unique and persistent identifier (that is, it doesn't change between requests and therefore stored with the source data).
+This **MUST** be scoped by a provider specific namespace for the identifier.

-Where  _consuming_  systems are integrating data from this resource to their local system, they **MUST** also persist this GUID at the same time.
+Where *consuming* systems are integrating data from this resource to their local system, they **MUST** also persist this identifier at the same time.

 ### status ###